FBlade/salespark-api-client/README.md

 ## @salespark/api-client

+Generic HTTP client wrapper for browser-based applications (React / Next.js).

+---

+## 🧭 Overview

+`@salespark/api-client` is a lightweight HTTP abstraction built on top of **Axios**, designed to standardize API communication across SalesPark frontend applications.

-Generic HTTP client wrapper built on top of Axios that guarantees consistent `{ status: boolean, data: any }` responses and never throws exceptions.
-Includes automatic retries with exponential backoff, request cancellation, upload/download helpers, and CRUD sugar via resource helpers.
+It enforces a consistent `{ status: boolean, data: any }` (SalesParkContract) response model, never throws exceptions, and includes built‑in retry, cancellation, and upload/download helpers.

+This package is part of the **SalesPark Frontend Libraries** and is primarily maintained for internal use in React projects.

 ---